gbyuvd/ChemMiniQ3-HoriFIE/README.md

-# 🧬 ChemMiniQ3 - with Horizon Loss on SELFIES
+# 🧬 ChemMiniQ3 - with Horizon Loss on SELFIES and Biologically Aware RL Fine-Tuning
 A lightweight experimental generative model for chemistry, built on mini **Qwen3** with **multi-horizon predictive loss** for molecular SELFIES representations.

 *Prototype research code — not production-ready.
 Learning by building.*